harrysingh1991/tvh-m3u-generator/README.md

 - Add a Group-Title TVG tag, based on the tag name
 - Add persistent key into the stream URLs
 - EPG proxied
+- EPG retreived using persistent password in its own variable. to allow for EPG retrieval using an account with higher access than user accounts being used for channel list creation
 - Default system streaming profile removed from URLs, which are automatically added when downloading channel lists.
 TVH will choose streaming profile based on server setup/user access

 A list is generated after the first time the playlist URL is called.